ankitpanchal534/one-08/content/_index.md

 ---
 banner:
-  title: Welcome to Medico Magic
+  title: Welcome to One08 Solutions
-  headline: Your Premier Medical Equipment Trading Company in Dubai
+  headline: Leading healthcare solutions provider.
-  content: At Medico Magic, we take pride in being a leading provider of high-quality medical equipment solutions in Dubai and the wider region.
-Our commitment to excellence, reliability, and innovation sets us apart in the medical equipment trading industry.
+  content: At One08 Solutions, we take pride in being a Leading healthcare solutions provider worldwide.
+Our commitment to excellence, reliability, and innovation sets us apart in the healthcare industry.

   image: /images/medical_equip.jpg
   button: